 - If the app is data-heavy, educate users about how they can download for offline use.

 - Make experiences transferable between devices.

-- Utilize language, icons, imagery, typography, and color to express ideas to the user collectively.
+- Use language, icons, imagery, typography, and color together to express ideas to the user.

 - Provide reassurance and feedback to help the user.